 - Preferred type of meal – would it be more helpful for them to have breakfasts or lunches on hand?
 Is their freezer already stocked with casseroles?

-- Favorite Restaurants & Orders – for those that don't have have time to cook, picking up a meal from a restaurant is a great idea!
+- Favorite restaurants & orders – for those that don’t have time to cook, picking up a meal from a restaurant is a great idea!

-After the initial 5-10 minute meal train set up, you’ll need to spread the word either via email or sharing on social media (with mama’s permission, of course).
-Make yourself available via text or phone call to answer any questions that friends and family may have about meal drop off.
+After the initial 5-10 minute meal train set up, you’ll need to spread the word either via email or sharing on social media (with the recipient’s permission, of course).
+Make yourself available via text or phone call to answer any questions that friends and family may have about meal drop-off.

-Be mindful of drop off time.
-Mamas – when deciding on a drop off time, don’t forget to keep your nursing schedule in mind.
-If you know baby typically nurses between 5:00 and 5:30, don’t schedule that as your delivery time.
+- Be mindful of the drop-off time.
+Mamas, when deciding on a drop-off time, don’t forget to keep your nursing schedule in mind.
+If you know baby typically nurses between 5:00 and 5:30p, don’t schedule that as your delivery time.

 What to Bring

 Don’t feel like you have to bring a homemade meal.
 Restaurant meals or gift cards are also appreciated!
 Whether homemade or bought, the best meals to bring are those that don’t require much, if any, assembly (think: Beef Taco Casserole instead of traditional tacos).
 I don’t know about you, but when our girl was just a few weeks old, she was in my arms from about 5pm until bedtime (hello, witching hour!), so if my husband was at work, assembling a meal during that time was just not going to happen.
 It was MUCH easier to pop something in the oven for 45 minutes, slice, and serve it.